AmbroseT/temp/PA2_template.md

 }
 ```

-Now that we have downloaded the raw data set, we can store it into a variable named ```weatherData```:
+Now that we have downloaded the raw data set, we can store it into a data frame named ```weatherData```:

 ```r